ultranoise/teensyMIDItoolkit/step-sequencer/Readme.md

 # Create a basic step sequencer

-In this practice you will experiment with the simplest possible step sequencer for MIDI (probably a bit jitterish...)
+In this practice you will experiment with the simplest possible MIDI step sequencer.

 1) Upload the following code.
 It is a monophonic 16-steps sequencer without any control.
 Compare three options: